 I recommend using the FAFSA tools and checklists at EducationQuest - www.educationquest.org .
 The people at EducationQuest are experts with the FAFSA and will gladly help you through the process.
 For questions or to make an appointment to have their help in filling out the form call the Omaha Office: 888.357.6300, Lincoln Office: 800.303.3745 or Kearney Office: 800.666.3721.

 You can also contact your college's Financial Aid Office and see if they offer help in filling out the FAFSA.
-Many schools do.
+Many colleges do offer this service.

 How to create your FAFSA ID